-(ii) Useful lives of various assets
+(ii) Useful lives of Property, Plant and Equipment

 Management reviews the estimated useful lives and residual values of the assets annually in order to determine the amount of depreciation to be recorded during any reporting period.
 The useful lives and residual values as per schedule II to the Companies Act, 2013.